hellzerg/hashing/README.md

 * .NET Framework 4.5.2
 * Compatible with Windows 7, 8, 8.1, 10, 11
+* Works with Windows Server 2012 and newer
 * Does not work with Windows XP or Vista

 ## Credits: ##